codegrann/personal-portfolio/writeup.md

 - Added 1 article + a redirect link to medium.
 - Added a form to subscribe for a newsletter.

+### Contact

+- Structured a contact form to contain fields for name, email and message, plus a submit button to send the message.

 ## FOOTER

 # Breakpoints